darksidelemm/cusf_predictor_wrapper/README.md

 ## 5. Getting Wind Data
 The predictor binary uses a custom wind data format, extracted from NOAA's Global Forecast System wind models.
 The `cusfpredict.gfs` Python module pulls down and formats the relevant data from NOAA's [NOMADS](http://nomads.ncep.noaa.gov) server.

+If you are using this library with ChaseMapper, you will need to adjust the download command in the [chasemapper configuration file](https://github.com/projecthorus/chasemapper/blob/master/horusmapper.cfg.example#L135).

 An example of running it is as follows:
 ```
 $ python3 -m cusfpredict.gfs --lat=-33 --lon=139 --latdelta=10 --londelta=10 -f 24 -m 0p50 -o gfs